 Tuition and fees are due and payable to the Mountwest Business Services Office cashiering area in accordance with the due dates shown on any student billing statement, along with any due dates posted in the Mountwest office and website.
-If the student does not pay tuition and fees on or before the due date, the student will be withdrawn from all registered classes.
-If the student is able to re-enroll at Mountwest Community & Technology College, the student will pay a penalty registration fee (See Withdrawal/Reinstatement Policy).
-All bills will be sent electronically to the student's Mountwest email address.
+If the student does not pay tuition and fees on or before the due date, his or her registration may be subject to a late fee, canceled or the student may be subject to withdrawal from Mountwest.
+(See Withdrawal/Reinstatement Policy) All bills will be sent electronically to the student's Mountwest email address.
 It is the students' responsibility to know when tuition and fees are due and to pay them by that time.

-Student deferred payment plans for tuition and fees will be offered during the academic year.
+Student deferred payment plans for tuition and fees will be offered for the fall and spring semester.
 All available financial aid for the term must be credited to the student's account prior to determining the amount available for deferral.
 Students must come in person to the Mountwest Business Services Cashier's Office to sign up for deferred payment plans prior to any official due date.